-Several archaeological sites can be found there, including the Treasury of Atreus, the tholos tombs, the Lions Gate, and the citadel they surround.
+Several archaeological sites exist, including the Treasury of Atreus, the Tholos tombs, the Lions Gate, and the surrounding citadel.

 Also located in Peloponnese, ancient Sparta has been an area of interest for quite some time, spawning centuries of study and decades of popular fiction.

-The home of a legendary warrior society, Sparta is often thought of with admiration for its combined victory against Persia, in part due to the 300 Spartan soldiers who fought to the death to protect the retreating portion of the Greek army.
+The home of a legendary warrior society, Sparta is often admired for its combined victory against Persia, partly due to the 300 Spartan soldiers who fought to the death to protect the retreating portion of the Greek army.

 Even in mythology, Sparta is known for war.
-After all, it was the king of Sparta who instigated the Trojan War.
+After all, the king of Sparta instigated the Trojan War.

 Dion is located in Central Macedonia near the foot of Mount Olympus and was an important religious center in the Hellenistic period.

-It has an abundance of archaeological sites, the majority of which are sanctuaries.
+It has an abundance of archaeological sites, most of which are sanctuaries.
 Of course, many of the sanctuaries are dedicated to Zeus, but one, in particular, was dedicated to Isis, an ancient Egyptian goddess.

-In addition to its numerous sanctuaries, Dion is also home to elaborate Macedonian tombs, both a Greek and a Roman theater, a Roman Market, and thermal baths.
+In addition to its numerous sanctuaries, Dion is home to elaborate Macedonian tombs, Greek and Roman theater, Roman Market, and thermal baths.

 Greece has such a rich history that it’s hard to narrow down which places to include if your travel time is limited.

-Travel Guide by Dr. Prem Jagyasi can help you save your time while traveling, through a number of articles with valuable travel tips.
+Travel Guide by Dr. Prem Jagyasi can help you save time while traveling through a number of articles with valuable travel tips.

 The good news is that the cities are close enough that it doesn’t take long to get from one to another, especially if you’ve booked transportation in advance.

-When it comes to which locations to include in your itinerary, do your research and plan ahead.
+Regarding which locations to include in your itinerary, research and plan ahead.
 And, if you’ve got an interest in ancient civilizations and mythology, then you should definitely consider visiting some of these ancient cities in Greece.